 In addition, they should be looking for ways to keep you from risk.
 Does your vendor have a recycling program?
 Lead-acid batteries need to be disposed of properly to prevent any harm to people and the environment.
 Any battery supplier should make it a point to meet or even exceed federal and state transportation and environmental regulations, in order to protect your community and your business.
 Find a supplier that understands the need to create a cleaner, greener world though the proper disposal of spent batteries.

-Are your golf cars equipped with the best batteries?
+Are your golf carts equipped with the best batteries?

-As golf cars continue to evolve, so must the batteries that power them.
-It is important to find an experienced, service-oriented, and reliable battery supplier when maintaining a fleet of golf cars.
+As golf carts continue to evolve, so must the batteries that power them.
+It is important to find an experienced, service-oriented, and reliable battery supplier when maintaining a fleet of golf carts.
 When reliability and performance are the two most important criteria on your list of battery needs, choose a supplier that is the outrageously dependable choice.